Kenneth C. Griffin: Science and medicine

-Political views
+Political views and activities

 In a 2012 interview with the Chicago Tribune, Griffin said that the rich actually have too little influence in politics.
-Griffin identified as a Ronald Reagan Republican.
+He identified as a Ronald Reagan Republican.
 He said the belief "that a larger government is what creates prosperity, that a larger government is what creates good" is wrong.

-In a November 2015 interview on CNBC, Griffin said he admires Scott Walker claiming he is an "absolute champion of free markets and a champion of smaller government".
+In a November 2015 interview on CNBC, Griffin said he admires Scott Walker, calling him an "absolute champion of free markets and a champion of smaller government".